-With regard to criterion 8.C.1 of the Corporate Governance Code, it should be noted that the independence of Auditors is considered already assured by the observance of the applicable laws and Articles of Association and, therefore, the Board of Directors did not consider it necessary to apply the independence criteria referred to in Art.
+With regard to criterion 8.C.1 of the Corporate Governance Code, it should be noted that the independence of Auditors is considered already assured by the observance of the applicable laws and Articles of Association and, therefore, the Board of Directors has not to date considered it necessary to apply the independence criteria referred to in Art.
 3 of the Corporate Governance Code also to the Auditors.